clouditor/cloud-property-graph/ppg-testing-library/Identifiability/I7-identifying-retrieved-data/Python/README.md

-# Test Case Description: ID7 Identifying Retrieved Data -- Python
+# Test Case Description: I7 Identifying Retrieved Data -- Python
-- Threat description: Identifier such as firstname, lastname or email is retrieved from service, which can then be used to identify the person
+- Threat description: A POST request with personal data is sent from client to server which stores it in a database.
+Another client accesses the datum from the same database.
 - Expected test outcome:
+  1. The taint is detected
-  1. The data flow from the database (l.19 server) to the user (l.7 client) is detected
+  2. The flow of the tainted datum to the server's database is detected
+  3. The second client's GET request to access the database storage which holds the tainted datum is detected